publiclab/infragram/.github/ISSUE_TEMPLATE/--bug-report.md

 ## Thank you!

-Your help makes Public Lab better!
+Your help makes Infragram better!
 We *deeply* appreciate your helping refine and improve this site.

 To learn how to write really great issues, which increases the chances they'll be resolved, see: